 (ii) a prize calculated by reference to the stakes hazarded at the last-mentioned premises.

-97. Simultaneous bingo, other than multiple bingo
+97. Simultaneous bingo

 (1) Where a game of bingo is played simultaneously on different premises in circumstances where —

-(a) all the players take part in the same game at the same time and all are present at that time on one or other of those premises;
+(a) all the players take part in the same game at the same time and all are present at that time on one or other of those premises; and